jakebrokaw/jakebrokaw.github.io/index.md

 ---
 layout: large-hero--main
-title: Hello.
-Welcome to my internet abode.
-I like to design and code.
-And rhyme.
+title: Hey there.
+I like to make things on the interwebs.
 ---